ThatOSDeveloper/ThatOSDeveloper.github.io/README.md

 Thank you for visiting my GitHub pages.
 I have a few projects I am going to show off to you today

 ## Bignet
-Bignet is a simple implementation of the internet which will send you raw text as its data over port 8080, on the client you enter the IP and it loads the website, it is written in Python.
+Bignet is a simple implementation of the internet which will send you raw text as its data over port 8080, on the client you enter the IP and it loads the website, it is written in C.
 - [Bignet Repo](https://github.com/ThatOSDeveloper/BigNet)

 ## Simple BE6502 C Template